devrev/adaas-sdk/README.md

 #### v0.0.3

-- Support for new recipe managemet
+- Support for new recipe management

 #### v0.0.2